iblazhko/kata-roman-numerals-ocaml/README.md

 - `D` : 500
 - `M` : 1000

-### Basic decimal pattern

-The numbers from 1 to 10 are
-expressed in Roman numerals as follows:
+The numbers from 1 to 10 are expressed in Roman numerals as follows:

     I, II, III, IV, V, VI, VII, VIII, IX, X.